Common Indoor Air Pollutants and How to Combat Them

 Hire certified professionals to remove lead-based paint or contain it with special sealants safely.

-General Tips for Improving Indoor Air Quality
+General Tips to Improve Indoor Air Quality

 Improving indoor air quality is essential for maintaining a healthy living environment, especially since most people spend a significant amount of time indoors.
 Here are some general tips that can help you enhance the air quality in your home: